The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: Introduction

 where $r:X\to BG$ is a classifying map for the universal cover of $X$ and $L(X)\in H_* (X;\rat)$ is the Goresky-MacPherson $L$-class of $X$, are stratified homotopy invariants, see Theorem \ref{thm.novikov}.
 The stratified Novikov conjecture has been treated from the analytic viewpoint in \cite{ALMPnovikov}. \\

 Here is an outline of the paper.
 Sections \ref{sec.ipspacessymmcplx} and \ref{s3} review the basic facts about IP-spaces and ad theories.
 Section \ref{s4} constructs an ad theory associated to IP-spaces.
 Section \ref{s5} reviews two (equivalent) ad theories associated to symmetric Poincar\'e complexes.
 Section \ref{s6} uses the symmetric signature (ignoring the fundamental group) to construct a map Sig of Quinn spectra from IP bordism to the symmetric $L$-spectrum of $\Z$.
+Section \ref{ringoids} recalls the definition of $L^n({\mathbb{Z}}[\pi_1 X])$, where $\pi_1 X$ denotes the fundamental groupoid of $X$.
 Section \ref{symsig} constructs the symmetric signature of an IP-space $X$ as an element of $L^n({\mathbb{Z}}[\pi_1 X])$.
-Section \ref{s8} constructs the $\syml$-theory fundamental class of an IP-space and shows that it assembles to the symmetric signature constructed in Section \ref{symsig}.
-Section \ref{s9} uses the results of Section \ref{s8} to prove the stratified Novikov conjecture for IP-spaces.
+Section \ref{s8} constructs the $\syml$-theory fundamental class of an IP-space, and Section \ref{gs6} shows that it assembles to the symmetric signature constructed in Section \ref{symsig}.
+Section \ref{s9} uses the results of Sections \ref{s8} and \ref{gs6} to prove the stratified Novikov conjecture for IP-spaces.
 Section \ref{mc} shows that the map Sig constructed in Section \ref{s6} is, up to weak equivalence, an $E_\infty$ ring map; this is applied in Section \ref{sfm} to prove that $[X\times Y]_{\mathbb{L}} = [X]_{\mathbb{L}} \times [Y]_{\mathbb{L}}$.
-Section \ref{pt2} proves a result needed for Sections \ref{s8}--\ref{sfm}, namely the fact that the assembly map for IP bordism is a weak equivalence.
-There are four appendices.
-Appendix \ref{a1} reviews the basic facts about the intrinsic filtration of a PL space, and Appendix \ref{tech} gives generalizations of some technical results from \cite{friedmanmcclure} which are needed in Section \ref{symsig}.
+Section \ref{pt2} proves a result needed for Section \ref{s8}, namely the fact that the assembly map for IP bordism is a weak equivalence.
+There are six appendices.
+Appendix \ref{a1} reviews the basic facts about the intrinsic filtration of a PL space.
+Appendix \ref{add} gives background about modules over additive categories which is needed for Sections \ref{symsig}--\ref{gs6}.
+Appendices \ref{subdiv}, \ref{tech} and \ref{univ} give generalizations of some technical results from \cite{friedmanmcclure} which are needed in Sections \ref{symsig} and \ref{gs6}.
 Appendix \ref{am} proves a mutliplicative property of the assembly map which may be of independent interest.
 Appendix \ref{aa1} corrects some signs in \cite{LM}. \\